Freedom Lane: A Stone’s Throw

 “Guess what day it is!”
-Rose nearly sang as she entered the kitchen where her life-mate, Helen, sat eating dry toast and drinking strong tea.
-Her adopted son Da’Quarius was by her side.
+Rose nearly sang as she entered the kitchen where her life-mate, Helen, sat, eating dry toast and drinking strong tea.
+Her adopted son, Da’Quarius, came in right behind Rose.

 “It’s actually Tuesday,” Rose said.
 “Did you just take two days worth of pills?”

-“No,” Helen said hastily putting her pill caddy into her robe pocket.
+“No,” Helen said, putting her pill caddy into her robe pocket.
 “Are you going to tell me what today is, or am I going to die not knowing?”

 “Happy seventy ninth!”
 Rose said throwing her arms around Helen.
 “You’ve never looked more youthful!”